Moodring: Singles

-Moodring spawned two singles, including lead single "My Love Is Like...Wo", which peaked at number 13 on the Billboard Hot 100 and number 17 on the Hot R&B/Hip-Hop Songs.
-The single was a commercial success due to its success on mainstream radio and became Mya's fifth solo top-40 single.
-It was a moderate success internationally, charting within the top 40 in the United Kingdom, Ireland, New Zealand, and Australia.
-The second and final single, "Fallen", peaked at number 51 on the Billboard Hot 100, while reaching number 35 on the Hot R&B/Hip-Hop Songs chart.
+"Get Up," an uptempo track with a party club vibe was initially announced as the album's first single, however the song was eventually re-recorded by labelmate Keyshia Cole and relinquish to the Biker Boyz soundtrack.
+Instead, "My Love Is Like...Wo" was selected to be released as the album's lead single.
+Released and serviced to radio on June 9, 2003, the song became commercial success at mainstream radio, where it peaked at number 13 on the US Billboard Hot 100 and number 17 on the US Hot R&B/Hip-Hop Songs chart, becoming Mya's fifth solo top 40 single.
+Abroad, it was a moderate success internationally, charting within the Top 40 in territories the United Kingdom, Ireland, New Zealand, and Australia.
+The album's second and final single, "Fallen," was released and serviced to radio on November 3, 2003.
+A modest success, it peaked at number 51 on the Billboard Hot 100, while reaching number 35 on the Hot R&B/Hip-Hop Songs chart.
 "Things Come & Go" featuring Sean Paul was initially planned as a single as well.
-Interscope had selected "Things Come & Go" as Moodring's second international single and commissioned a music video to be filmed in Miami.
+Interscope had selected the song as Moodring's second international single and commissioned a music video to be filmed in Miami.
 Interscope's intentions were to push "Things Come & Go" internationally since Sean Paul had achieved recent success, and was keen to make Mya a success in international territories as well.
 The plans were later scrapped.